dots-energy/calculation-service-generator/{{ cookiecutter.service_name }}/README.md

 When the service is ready, a docker image of it should be pushed to a repository available to the Simulation Orchestrator on Azure.
-To build and push a docker image to ci.tno.nl/dots, login:
+To build and push a docker image to dockerhub, login:
-`docker login -u <ci.tno.nl email addresss> ci.tnl.nl`
+`docker login -u dotsenergyframework`
 followed by:
-`deploy/build_and_push_image_ci_tno_dots_go-e.sh`.
+`deploy/build_and_push_image_dockerhub.sh`.
-The image is now available to use by MCS on a Azure or local kind cluster.
+The image is now available to use by Dots on a Azure or local kind cluster.

 ## Local testing